Wes Burns: Fleetwood Town

 Burns scored his first goals of the 2018–19 season on 22 August, scoring a brace in a 5–0 away win against Scunthorpe United.
 He was a regular started for Fleetwood during the season, showing his versatility as a player by featuring in multiple positions.
 Fleetwood right-back Lewie Coyle saw Joey Barton convert him into a central midfielder and left back over the second half of the season, so Burns could be converted to playing into Coyle's usual right-back role.
 In April 2019, Burns signed a new contract with Fleetwood Town, keeping him under contract until the summer of 2021, with the option to extend the deal by an additional year.
 He made 44 appearances during the 2018–19 season, scoring 8 goals.
 His performances over the course of the season earned him Fleetwood's Player of the Year award, as well as winning the club's Goal of the Season award for his strike in a 3–2 win against Fleetwood's local rivals Blackpool on 27 October.

 He continued to feature regularly for Fleetwood during the 2019–20 season, playing primarily as a right winger.
 He scored his first goal of the season on 13 November in a 5–2 win against Oldham Athletic in an EFL Trophy tie.
 Burns features 43 times for Fleetwood over the course of the season, scoring 4 times, including netting late winners against Rochdale and Peterborough United.
 He helped Fleetwood reach the League One play-offs for the second time since signing permanently for the club.

 Burns played primarily as a right wing-back during the 2020–21 season.
 He scored his first goal of the season in a 5–1 win against Plymouth Argyle on 21 November.
 He scored 6 goals in 39 appearances for Fleetwood over the course of the 2020–21 season.
-Fleetwood triggered the option to extend Burns' contract by an additional year in May 2021.
+Fleetwood triggered the option to extend Burns's contract by an additional year in May 2021.